 Gameplay With a new map comes a much bigger audience, I remember seeing it on The news here in Australia, "Famous racing game to be set in Australia".
 An obvious issue for The non-gaming world here which almost had The game banned due to an influence on hoon laws; but luckily it wasn't and Turn 10 with Playground Games had successfully released The Third installment here flooding in a crowd of new Xbox One goers!
 This game took full advantage of The power The Xbox One produces making it a steady play however fast you like to drive.
 With Forza Motorsport 7 being built for The new Xbox One X; Turn 10 and Playground Games didn't leave Their open-world players behind when They had recently released an update on The 5th of January 2018 That allowed players with The new Xbox One X to install The update which would take maximum usage of The One X's power and unlock The true visual works of an open world paradise.
 Video below is a visual representation of the power of the Xbox One X vs The Original Xbox One.
 Be sure to change the video quality to 4K!

 Offline campaign mode; The Horizon series has always had different plot when it came to open world racing and This time Turn 10 have outdone Themselves!
 Allowing The player to host Their own Horizon Festival This time, with such a large map span; you must progress through races to unlock and build new Horizon Festivals everywhere, and to be honest it's never a bore racing your way through the campaign and gaining 'fans' to open these new festival sites!
 As far as multiplayer online goes; players can do just about everything they could do in campaign plus more!
 From the original infected, to King and Flag Rush.
 Oh and did I mention the non-stop drag racing?
 The forums over on the official website is where the Forza Horizon 3 community is at; They are very welcoming and very active!
 A personal gain one might have when playing Forza Horizon 3 is the "Painter" and "Tuner" Status, a true accomplishment plate players now have to show off their skill!
 I myself accomplished "Legend Painter" with over 143,000+ people downloading my car liveries!
 A very hard milestone to reach for the many, but definitely something an artistically skilled individual would want to achieve in the games paint booth, which in return of making a visually attractive paint, you can get your liveries hand selected by the developers to be 'featured' as one of the first few liveries players will see when downloading a paint.
-Picture below is a piece of art I was able to make in-game, time elapsed: 88 hours.
-It is now featured.

 The DLC in Forza Horizon 3 can be argued the usual drop of cars they release in each game, however this Forza Horizon surprised us all with the release of Blizzard Mountain; a snowy mountain for the Rally drivers, and the Hot-wheels orange toy track wasteland for everyone!
 Hot-wheels map extension possibly being one of the greatest map extensions we will ever see in the Forza Horizon series!
 It also came with four Hot-wheels cars.
 Picture below is the new 'Twin Mill' Hotwheels car.